-Attachment A - Financial Activity Statement for the period ended 31 October 2008.
+Attachment A Financial Activity Statement for the period ended 31 October 2008.

-That Council NOTES the Financial Activity Statement for the period ended 31 October 2008.
+That Council NOTES the Financial Activity Statement for the period ended 31 October 2008 forming Attachment A to Report CJ267-12/08.

 To access this attachment on electronic document, click here: Attach7brf091208.pdf